-The referee must restart the game within 7 seconds after game stops.
+The referee must restart the game within 7 seconds after game stops with the exception for the autonomous substitution procedure defined in RC-3.5.

 FL 8.7 Infringements/Sanctions (for dropped ball)

 The ball is dropped again:

 - If it is touched by a player before it makes contact with the ground. - If the ball leaves the field of play after it makes contact with the ground, without a player touching it.